Tubes fed up a vein to deliver intravenous antibiotics directly into the blood stream.

 My mum has looked into the family tree to see if there was any evidence of CF in my family.
 As it’s only quite recently that CF has been readily diagnosed, it’s difficult to tell but there were some unexplained infant deaths 4 generations ago.
 There’s no way of telling if it was CF or not.

-CF can now be tested for during pregnancy but that means that you have to weigh up the possibilities of the test causing the mother to lose the baby.
+CF can now be tested for during pregnancy, but that means that you have to weigh up the possibilities of the test causing the mother to lose the baby.
 I think it’s more important to have the heel prick test at birth.
-I think it would be unfair to terminate a pregnancy because the baby has CF. The baby doesn’t have a disease - just a defective gene.
-I know that, because I am a boy with CF, there's a 95% chance that I won't be able to have children, though.
-Women with CF are usually able to have children.
+I think it would be unfair to terminate a pregnancy because the baby has CF. the baby doesn’t have a disease – just a defective gene.
+I know that because I have CF there’s a 95% chance that I won’t be able to have children, though.

 I may think differently when I’m older but there are advances in genetic therapy – it’s developing all the time – but it’s expensive as the cells with the normal genes die and the process has to be repeated."